 Students who withdraw from the university after the start of the term must complete a Withdrawal Form through the Registrar's Office and notify the Office of Financial Aid of their current and future term enrollment plans with an Enrollment Revision Form.
-If financial aid funds were used to pay tuition and fees, and a student withdraws, any refundable tuition amount is returned to the appropriate financial aid sources (refer to the tuition/fee refund schedule in the OSU Schedule of Classes).
+If financial aid funds were used to pay tuition and fees, and a student withdraws, any refundable tuition amount is returned to the appropriate financial aid sources (refer to the tuition/fee refund schedule on the Business Affairs page).

 The impact of a partial withdrawal (official or unofficial) will vary greatly by term, student status, type of aid awarded, participation, and other factors.
 Students, who plan to drop, withdraw, or not complete one or more course, should contact the Office of Financial Aid for a personalized evaluation of how a partial withdrawal will impact their current and future aid eligibility.

 Below are some important things to keep in mind about how a partial withdrawal may impact current and future term federal aid eligibility: